algolia/algolia-react-boilerplate/apps/boilerplate-front-end/README.md

 - Using the command line:
   - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

-2. Install or update all the needed dependancies.
+2. Install or update all the needed dependencies.
 You can do so by following our [Getting started Section](#️-get-started)

 3. Create a working branch and start with your changes!